automatedtf/sentinel/README.md

 ## 🔌 Getting Started

-Building of the Sentinel Docker image can be done by simply calling `make sentinel-container`, assuming Docker is installed on the runner build system.
+Building of the Sentinel Docker image can be done by simply calling `make image`, assuming Docker is installed on the runner build system.

-To run `make sentinel-instance` successfully to be used within a system, the `ENV_FILE` flag must be set to the path of a `.env` file that states the following as a minimum:
+To run `make container` successfully to be used within a system, the `ENV_FILE` flag must be set to the path of a `.env` file that states the following as a minimum:

 ```env
 ACCOUNT_NAME=???